Alternate Index

 What is Alternate Key?

-The same record needs to be retrieved differently from the VSAM dataset based on the various requirements.
+There are scenarios where we need to access the same record using the data that is not part of the primary keyfrom the VSAM file.
 For example, let us assume the VSAM KSDS file contains the employee records.
-The structure as follows -
+The record structure as follows -

 01 EMPL-REC.